-Co-requisites: German III.1 or comparable level acquired elsewhere.
-Students wishing to be admitted to Translation exercise III without having enrolled in German III.1 will have to satisfy the Faculty Board through the Director of the Language Centre that they have attained the requisite standard elsewhere.
+LANG3046.
+Translation exercise IV (3 credits) This course is a continuation of LANG3045 Translation exercise III enhancing and extending the acquired translation skills.
+Major topics to be discussed are: German customs and traditions, life experiences of foreigners studying or working in Germany, and integration of immigrants in Germany.
+Prerequisite: LANG3045 Translation exercise III Co-requisites: German III.1 or comparable level acquired elsewhere.
+Students wishing to be admitted to Translation exercise IV without having enrolled in German III.1 will have to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures_that they have attained the requisite standard elsewhere.
+Assessment: 100% Coursework.